Captain Nemo and the Underwater City

-Captain Nemo and the Underwater City is a 1969 British film starring Robert Ryan, Chuck Connors and Nanette Newman.
-It features the character Captain Nemo and is inspired by Jules Verne's 1870 novel Twenty Thousand Leagues Under the Sea.
+Captain Nemo and the Underwater City is a 1969 British film directed by James Hill and starring Robert Ryan, Chuck Connors and Nanette Newman.
+It features the character Captain Nemo and his submarine Nautilus inspired by Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas.
 It was written by Pip and Jane Baker.

 Plot

 Captain Nemo's submarine Nautilus rescues drowning passengers and takes them to an underwater city, Templemer (pronounced Temple-Meer) where they are told they will remain forever.
 These survivors include thieving brothers Barnaby and Swallow Bath, the cowardly Lomax, Helena Beckett and her son, and Senator Robert Fraser.

 Nemo takes them on a city scuba tour, but Lomax attempts to steal diving gear and escape but is caught.
 Fraser seems taken with a musical performance given by the city's swimming teacher Mala, this noted by Joab, Nemo's second in command.

 Joab shows the Bath brothers how the city makes oxygen and fresh water and as a by-product gold, which is even thrown away.
 Joab advises them that no one has ever escaped Templemer.
 Lomax attempts to escape by using the oxygen machine to rupture the city's dome, but only manages to flood the machine's control room, killing himself in the process.
 While this is happening, the Bath brothers sneak into the Forbidden Area where they discover a second submarine, the Nautilus II.
 Seeing the second submarine as their means of escape, the brothers enlist Fraser to help them.

 Fraser learns how to operate the submarine.
-During training they ram and kill a vast Manta Ray-like creature accidentally created during the building of the city.
+During training they ram and kill Mobula, a vast Manta Ray-like creature accidentally created during the building of the city.
 Fraser tells Nemo he should leave as he is attempting to cut off the supply of weapons to the American Civil War.
 Nemo refuses, and offers Fraser a position at Templemer.
 This alienates Joab, who helps Fraser and the Baths steal Nautilus II, on condition they leave without bloodshed and allow the crew to return with the submarine intact.